DouglasMeloo/Find-It-Brazil/README.md

 ### Contact Us - contact.html
 ![Contact Screenshot](/assets/images/contactuspagetop.webp)

-- Description: The "Contact Us" page provides a convenient way for users to get in touch with the website or business, to reach out for inquiries, feedback, or any other relevant matters.
-It includes a contact form where users can enter their information and send messages.
+- Description: The 'Contact Us' page has been thoughtfully designed for user to get in touch, reaching out for inquiries, feedback or any other revelant matters.
+It has a contact form where users can enter their information and send messages.
-- Submit Button: At the end of the form, there is a "Submit" button that users can click to submit their contact information and message.
+- Submit Button: At the end of the form there is a "Submit" button where users can click to submit their contact information and send a message.
+Once submitted user will be redirected to the
-Upon submitting the form, users will be redirected to a page called "thank-you.html" (presumably a thank-you page) indicating that their message has been successfully received.
+"thank you" page, indicating that their message has been successfully received.
 Once on the "thank you page" After 3 seconds the page will bring you back to home page.

 ### Thank You - thank-you.html <p align="right">[(Back to Top)](#top)</p>